leadpiggy/cet-frontend/README.md

 # Cuba Educational Travel - Flask Web Application

-A complete, production-ready Flask recreation of the Cuba Educational Travel website (cubaeducationaltravel.com) with improved text contrast and professional design.

 ## 🚀 Features

 - **Complete Website**: All pages fully implemented with professional content - no placeholders